Winter heather, also called Erica, is a beautiful cute plant that blooms throughout fall and winter.

 - Prune lightly after blooming is over, without removing old growth.

 - Water in case of prolonged dry spells or heat waves.

 - Add special heath fertilizer in spring.

-To regenerate your heath plant, which might grow sparse after a while, you can cut stems down to around 8 inches (20 cm), and repeat this every 3 to 4 years.
+To regenerate your heather plant, which might grow sparse after a while, you can cut stems down to around 8 inches (20 cm), and repeat this every 3 to 4 years.

-For potted Erica heath, it is recommended to add fertilizer every year.
+For potted Erica heather, it is recommended to add fertilizer every year.

 This perennial usually covers surfaces well which can be interesting, and its bushy appearance and abundant flowers will certainly make for a beautiful addition to your garden.